cryptoadvance/specter-desktop/docs/faq.md

 Absolutely, as well as any other DIY bitcoin full, or pruned, node!

 Currently Raspiblitz (https://github.com/rootzoll/raspiblitz), has explicit support and you can automatically install it as bonus-software.
 Also [umbrel](https://getumbrel.com/) has it in the app-store.
 Mynode has it on Mynode [premium](https://mynodebtc.com/products/premium).
-Start9 is currently preparing support.
-There are differences mainly on update-policy and update-freuency.
+Start9 has it [as well](https://start9labs.medium.com/new-service-specter-ba89f50f27c5).
+There are differences mainly on update-policy and update-frequency.

 ### *Can I use Tor?*

-Yes there is a way to access specter-desktop over Tor from outside, here is the [doc](https://github.com/cryptoadvance/specter-desktop/blob/master/docs/tor.md).

-Since version v1.3.0, there will also be the possibility to activate a tor-installation from within Specter-Desktop.
+Yes there is Tor support.
+People are using Tor in two ways:
+* Increase privacy by routing external calls through Tor
+* Use Tor hidden services to get access from the outside

+So in Version 1, we have supported both.
+In Version 2, running Specter as a hidden service is currently not supported and we'll might never support it.
+If you want that, please use a Node-service like raspiblitz which will make Specter available as hidden service via Tor by default.
 With that being said, beware that it's not practical yet to sign transactions via Tor:

  - Specter-DIY needs the camera which is not available in the Tor-browser (yet)